RecursionSpace/OpenPod/README.md

 - Remote control (door unlock)

 Each Pod is on its MQTT topic, and the topic is created once the Pod registers with the central system.

-## OS

-Each Pod is installed with the latest version of Ubuntu, and the systems are tested daily for compatibility with the latest releases.
-An image of the OS with the code ready for deployment can make a quick installation.
-32-bit for Pi3 and 64-bit for 4+

 # Development